mithredate/todoList/readme.md

     /api/v1/list

+There's currently no content negotiation so using `Accept: application/json` is not mandatory.

 The response JSON is formatted using `application/vnd.collection+json` standard.
 You can read more about it's syntax at [Mike Amundsen website](http://amundsen.com/media-types/collection/format/).
 ----------